Stonehill's Affiliation with the University of Notre Dame Gives Students Two Degrees in Five Years and a Valuable Advantage

-Together, our students and faculty cover topics that range from the foundations of quantum physics and relativity to the search for planets around other stars and the search for life in the cosmos.
+Together, Stonehill College students and faculty cover topics that range from the foundations of quantum physics and relativity to the search for planets around other stars and the search for life in the cosmos.
 In addition to having access to our faculty’s extensive breadth of expertise, students also benefit from small class sizes that allow for high levels of individual attention.

 Bring Science to Life

-Stonehill has made a significant investment in steadily expanding its resources, regularly purchasing the equipment necessary to recreate many of the major experiments behind our current understanding of physics.
+Stonehill College has made a significant investment in steadily expanding its resources, regularly purchasing the equipment necessary to recreate many of the major experiments behind our current understanding of physics.

 Students who for years in high school memorized the speed of light, the diameter of an atom or the mass of an electron have the opportunity to go into the lab and recreate the experiments that reveal such fundamentals.